stanley-gu/qual/proposal.md

 ## Specific Aim 1: **Develop *In Vitro* Platform for Exploring ACDC Pathway.**

-An *in vitro* model .
+An *in vitro* model of the underlying .
 Through review of the current literature, several components

 * Culture Vascular Smooth Muscle Cells (VSMCs).
 * Develop assay to check for expression levels of CD73, ENPP1, TNAP, ANKH, and PIT1/2.